chrisdigity/mochimo-nodejs/docs/README.md

 <dd><p><em>TXReference class objects are only accessible via the
 <a href="#Block">Block</a> class.</em><br>The Transaction Reference class is a heavily
 minified transaction type object, represented as a Uint8Array and designed with transaction history in mind.
-The source address, transaction signature, transaction ID, and any block identifiers are purposely omitted, with the intention of use in a key, filename, or database, depending on application requirements.
-Furthermore, the destination and change address get truncated to either an associated tag, the first 32 bytes of a WOTS+ address, or, in the case of an extended TX transaction, the whole 2208 bytes of a destination address.</p>
+The transaction signature, transaction ID, and any block identifiers are purposely omitted, with the intention of use in a key, filename, or database, depending on application requirements.
+Additionally, addresses get truncated to either an associated tag, the first 32 bytes of a WOTS+ address, or, in the case of an extended TX transaction, the whole 2208 bytes of a destination address.</p>
 </dd>
 <dt><a href="#TXEntry">TXEntry</a> ⇐ <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array">Uint8Array</a></code></dt>
 <dd><p><em>TXEntry class objects are only accessible via the <a href="#Block">Block</a>